lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 PyPI Merge
 ----------

-Creates and uploads distribution files on merge of a patch set.
+Creates and uploads package distribution files on merge of a patch set.
 Runs tox, builds a source distribution and (optionally) a binary distribution, and uploads the distribution(s) to a PyPI repository.
 The project git repository must have a setup.py file with configuration for packaging the component.

+Projects can choose **either** this template to publish on merge, **or** the Stage template to publish on command.

 This job should use a staging repository like testpypi.python.org, which sets up use of release jobs to promote the distributions later.